mariusGundersen/gulp-flatMap/readme.md

 ## API

 The forEach method takes one argument, a function.
-This function is called once for each file piped to forEach and is passed a stream as its only argument.
+This function is called once for each file piped to `forEach` and is passed a stream as its first argument and the file as its second argument.
 The stream contains only one file.

 You can optionally return a stream from the `forEach` function.
 All the streams returned from `forEach` will be combined and their contents will be emited by `forEach`.